sd17fall/softdes.web/_assignments/assignment-1.md

 MASH joke: [**But first**](https://www.youtube.com/watch?v=UcaWQZlPXgQ) {:/comment}

+## Read
+* Familiarize yourself with the [Course Policies]({% link pages/policies.md %}).
+* [_Think Python_](http://greenteapress.com/wp/think-python-2e/) chapters 1-3.
+Don't just sit back and read passively, get your hands on the keyboard using your Reading Journal (see below)!
+Note the times you start and stop reading (please do this for all the readings).
+You will use this to avoid working longer than required by the course policy.
+Also, the reading journal notebook asks how long you spent on the readings and notebook questions – we will use this to calibrate the course work.
+* Think Python [chapter 5](http://greenteapress.com/thinkpython2/html/thinkpython2006.html): sections 5.2-5.7 and section 5.11.

+## Do

 * Complete the [course entrance survey](https://goo.gl/forms/5AEwQVWbFzQSHWB43) before class on Friday.
 This counts towards your participation grade.
+* Complete Reading Journal 1.
+Follow [these instructions]({{site.baseurl}}{% link pages/reading-journal.md %}) to submit it.
 * Use [this link](https://join.slack.com/t/softdes/signup?x=x-303627938934-302893055029) to join the <http://softdes.slack.com> Slack team.
-* Familiarize yourself with the [Course Policies]({% link pages/policies.md %}).
-* Read [_Think Python_](http://greenteapress.com/wp/think-python-2e/) chapters 1-3.
-Note what time you started reading, and what time you stopped.
-(Please do this for all the readings.)
-You will use this to avoid working longer than required by the course policy.
-Also, the reading journal notebook asks how long you spent on the readings and notebook questions – we will use this to calibrate the course work.
-* Read Think Python [chapter 5](http://greenteapress.com/thinkpython2/html/thinkpython2006.html): sections 5.2-5.7 and section 5.11.
 * Send a message to the `#general` channel of the [Slack](http://sd17fall.slack.com) team.
 This counts towards your participation grade.
 You can do any of the following:
   * Ask a question.
   * Answer a question that someone has asked.
   * Post a computing-related link or news item.
   * Say "Hi" or "Present".
-* Complete Reading Journal 1.
-Follow [these instructions]({{site.baseurl}}{% link pages/reading-journal.md %}) to submit it.

 ## Optional (fun) reading